-For control locations, refer to illustration on page 38
+For control locations, refer to illustrations on pages 39 and 40.

-- 2. Set manual disconnect switch to the ON position. - 3.
-Fill the suction line (line between the supply tank and the pump) with clean used oil.
-(Do not use new motor oil.) - 4.
-Locate the rubber tubing connecting the pressure switch in the main control box and the compressor. - Disconnect the tubing at the fitting on the compressor.
+- 4. Locate the rubber tubing connecting the pressure switch in the main control box and the compressor. - Disconnect the tubing at the fitting on the compressor.
 This will prevent oil from flowing to the burner. - 5.
-Remove the cad-cell wire from the F1-F2 terminals of the ignition controller. - Either attach a piece of tubing to the bleeder valve on the strainer tee (see page 26) on the burner assembly or place a container underneath to collect oil. - Loosen the bleeder valve. - 6.
+Remove the cad-cell wire from the F1-F2 terminals of the ignition controller. - Either attach a piece of tubing to the bleeder valve on the strainer tee on the burner assembly or place a container underneath to collect oil. - Loosen the bleeder valve. - 6.
 Set the thermostat to a temperature above room temperature.